lucavallin/verto/README.md

 Special thanks to all contributors, especially:

-- @isaacwhere: for refactoring React components and contributing high-quality features to the project
+- [@isaacwashere](https://github.com/isaacwashere): for refactoring React components and contributing high-quality features to the project